phianova/todoapp-fatfish/README.md

 - Structure the app using Redux principles from the start
 - Extend authentication to properly protect the backend API routes
 - Format due dates better - I had to remove the "Date" type in the frontend to be able to store it in Redux and didn't have time to work out a way to ensure the user still entered a valid date
+- At the time of writing there is a bug with the "Today" list whereby they don't stay checked when you check the box!
+I think this is due to an issue with the state management, likely because I'm fetching the list of today's todos too quickly after the checkbox updates the state.
+With more time I'd structure the state management for the "today's to dos" a bit differently to avoid this.

 **The assessment task is below for reference.**
 *Assessment Brief:*